N3IL04/Algorithms/README.md

 # Data Structures and Algorithms
-My solutions to a number of different algorithms
+My solutions/implementation to a number of different algorithms/data structures